 SEO stands for Search Engine Optimisation.
 Search engines such as Google have ‘bots’ that trawl through Tampa website design assessing them for keywords, content quality and mobile-accessibility as well as a whole host of other factors.
 An algorithm analyses these and will then rank your website.

 The higher the ranking, the more hits your website will get in potential clients’ search results.
-Many businesses have started to hire content writers who specialist in search engine optimization consultant to re-write the content on their websites to improve their ranking on Google and other search engines.
+Many businesses have started to hire content writers who specialists such as a search engine optimization consultants to re-write the content on their websites to improve their ranking on Google and other search engines.

 Can you use them together?